CakeLiar/GIAIProject/readme.txt

 This is the GitHub project for team AdaLovesUs in GirlsInAI 2021, Ali, Sara, Hazar, Zainab and Mais.

-Dataset used for the AI training: https://www.kaggle.com/c/emotion-detection-from-facial-expressions
+Dataset used for the AI training: "https://www.kaggle.com/c/emotion-detection-from-facial-expressions".

+AI training code is in the file named "giai-ada.ipynb".